mschmohl/mschmohl/README.md

 - 👋 Hi, I’m @mschmohl
-- 👀 I’m interested in graphic design and web development
+- 👀 I’m interested in front end web development and UI design
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently expanding my web development skills
 - 💞️ I’m looking for employment as a junior web developer
-- 📫 How to reach me schmohl.missy@gmail.com
+- 📫 How to reach me: schmohl.missy@gmail.com

 <!---
 mschmohl/mschmohl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.